JannikWirtz/JannikWirtz/README.md

-Obsessed with Deep Learning, Computer Vision, and the latest and greatest in ML/AI. 🧠🎓 No i am not convinced of LLM's.
-Please don't talk to me about Blockchain/NFTs, thanks.

-My journey has taken me from developing ML solutions for fuel cell research to launching a global ML monitoring system at Amazon Pay.
-Currently am the Computer Vision Lead for the agriculture Startup Caterra AG in Zurich.
+Obsessed with Deep Learning, Computer Vision, and the latest and greatest in ML/AI. 🧠🎓 My journey has taken me from developing ML solutions for fuel cell research to launching a global merchant monitoring system at Amazon Pay.
+Currently leading the Computer Vision efforts at robotics laser-weeding startup Caterra AG in Zurich. 🌱

 📫 Reach me: jannik@wirtz.ai
+PS: Please don't talk to me about your Crypto/NFTs or any other get-rich-quick schemes for that matter, thanks.

 <!--
 ![](https://leetcard.jacoblin.cool/sinzed?ext=heatmap)